 Nuclear Regulatory AIT Report on Failures at San Onofre

-A confidential internal reports from the Nuclear Regulatory Commission’s AIT (Augmented Inspection Team) on what went wrong at the San Onofre nuclear Generating Station.
+A series of confidential internal reports from the Nuclear Regulatory Commission’s AIT (Augmented Inspection Team) on what went wrong at the San Onofre nuclear Generating Station.
 These documents were disclosed to AVP Arora International under the Freedom Of Information Act.
 These comments to the Nuclear Regulatory Commission were submitted by Vinod Arora, a former Southern California Edsion Safety Engineer who worked at the San Onofre Nuclear Generating Station (SONGS).
 The report asserts that the failure of Unit 3 was the caused when SONGS’ operators ran the system beyond its designed limits until it broke.
 For a lay-persons summary of the report, read our press release.